SciFlow-Bench: Evaluating Structure-Aware Scientific Diagram Generation via Inverse Parsing: Related Work

-\textbf{Diagram Benchmarks.} Prior diagram benchmarks typically emphasize a single evaluation modality, often sacrificing at least one of pixel-level assessment, explicit topology, or deterministic structural metrics.
-Understanding-oriented benchmarks such as DocVQA~\citep{mathew2021docvqa}, ChartQA~\citep{masry2022chartqa}, and PlotQA~\citep{methani2020plotqa} primarily focus on perception and reasoning over given figures, rather than evaluating the structural fidelity of generated diagram images.
-Code-centric benchmarks such as DiagramEval~\citep{liang2025diagrameval} enable precise verification through symbolic layouts, but bypass pixel-level generation and its associated ambiguities.
-Consequently, existing benchmarks do not jointly assess visual realizability and structural correctness directly from pixels.
+\textbf{Diagram Benchmarks.} Prior diagram benchmarks typically emphasize a single modality, often sacrificing pixel-level assessment, explicit topology, or deterministic metrics.
+Benchmarks such as DocVQA~\citep{mathew2021docvqa}, ChartQA~\citep{masry2022chartqa}, and PlotQA~\citep{methani2020plotqa} focus on perception and reasoning over figures, rather than the structural fidelity of generated diagrams.
+Code-centric benchmarks such as DiagramEval~\citep{liang2025diagrameval} enable precise verification through symbolic layouts, but bypass pixel-level generation and its ambiguities.
+Thus, existing benchmarks do not jointly assess both visual and structural fidelity directly from pixels.

 The closest prior work in evaluation philosophy is VPEval~\citep{cho2023visual}, which evaluates diagram relations through visual question answering.
 However, its reliance on manual annotations limits scalability and constrains coverage.
 In contrast, SciFlow-Bench evaluates pixel-based scientific diagram generation through inverse parsing, enabling scalable and deterministic comparison between predicted graphs reconstructed from generated diagram images and canonical ground-truth graphs derived from real source framework figures.